Yousra0225/Docker-Cheatsheet/README.md

 Docker image is a snapshot of the complete environment needed for the app — including language versions, dependencies, libraries, and configurations.

-### Docker Container

-Docker container is a instance/copy/object of/from image. executable

-### Docker Compose

-Tool for building and running multi-container applications with one command.
-It manages interaction and networking between containers and their ports.